behnazkhoshnood/tadig_restaurant_v2/README.md

 - **Sorting and Searching**
   - I want to be able to sort the list of availabe products, so that I can easily identify the best rated, best priced and categorically sorted products.
-  - I want to be able to sort a specific category of product, so that I can find the best priced or best rated product in a specific category, or sort the products in each category.
+  - I want to be able to sort a specific category of product, so that I can find the best priced product in a specific category, or sort the products in each category.
-  - I want to be able to sort multiple categories of products simultaneously, so that I can find the best priced or best rated products.
+  - I want to be able to sort multiple categories of products simultaneously, so that I can find the best priced products.
   - I want to be able to search for a product by name, category or description, so that I can find a specific product I'd like to purchase.
   - I want to be able to easily see what I've searched for and the number of results, so that I can quickly decide wheather the product I want is availabe.